-I’d halved the recipe and used a candy thermometer rather than the clock times used in the recipe.
-For most candies, going by the clock can be problematic and a candy thermometer is a better tool, but what I learned from this recipe and all chocolate chip/marshmallow type fudge recipes in general, is you can’t over-think them.
-You can make them better, though!
-For great results, use darker chocolate chips.
-Guittard Semisweet Chips and Ghirardelli Bittersweet chips work really well, as do Nestle’s (newish) Dark Chocolate Chips, which are less sweet than their regular semisweet.
-I’ve included a few more tips with the recipe and hope that those of you who have failed at no-fail fudge recipes will be successful with this one.
+For great results, the key is to use darker chocolate chips.
+Guittard Semisweet Chips and Ghirardelli Bittersweet chips work really well, as do Nestle's Dark Chocolate Chips, which are less sweet than their regular semisweet.
+I've included a few more tips with the recipe and hope that those of you who have failed no-fail recipes will be successful with this one.

 - 1 teaspoon vanilla extract